anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Summary

 We used several datasets containing information about traffic accidents in Finland between 2008 and 2017.
 After some EDA and time series theory, we built an ARIMA model to forecast the number of accidents in 2018.
 The most interesting part of any predictive model is determining how well it performed against the actual data.
-Unfortunately, we cannot do this until the 2018 data becomes available.
+Sadly, we cannot do this until the 2018 data becomes available.